Zeke19066/DRL_Racers/README.md

 # DRL_Racers
 A2C/PPO DRL Enviroment for Lego Racers (1999)

-The Goal: Achieve human performance in a 3D racing environment using only computer vision.
+Target: Human performance in a 3D racing environment using only computer vision.
 The unsupervised environment requires real-time learning and does not allow parallelization.
 Toolset: Supervised/Unsupervised Reinforcement Learning, CNNs, A2C, PPO, Pytorch.

 Project Benchmarks:
     Training Cycles